At 150, Piaget Still Knows How To Party

 GRAZIA Singapore’s Editor-in-Chief Pakkee Tan discovers the brand’s new Essence of Extraleganza high jewellery collection in Paris

-2024 marks legendary Swiss luxury maison Piaget’s 150th anniversary, and it is not keeping quiet.
-Kicking the celebrations off in Paris at the Napoleonic-era Palais Brongniart with the unveiling of its new high jewellery collection, titled Essence of Extraleganza (the brand’s portmanteau to describe its extravagance tempered with elegance), the collection lives up to both qualities, dazzling with its display of technical jewellery- and watch-making know-how, a glittering array of precious stones, and the establishment of a clearer design aesthetic for the house.
+2024 marks legendary Swiss luxury maison Piaget’s 150th anniversary, and it is not keeping quiet, marking this milestone anniversary with a new high jewellery collection, Essence of Extraleganza, that, true to its name (“extraleganza” is the brand’s portmanteau for extravagance tempered with elegance), dazzles with its display of technical know‑how in both jewellery‑making and watchmaking, and a glittering array of precious stones.

 GRAZIA Singapore’s Editor-in-Chief Pakkee Tan at the Essence of Extraleganza high jewellery exhibition in Paris.
 Photo: Pakkee Tan